OokTech/SecureWikiServer/readme.md

 This is an example implementation of a websocket server with authentication.

+## Setup concerns

+Each of these needs instructions and more explanation.

+- Make sure that the sub-modules are properly initialised and updated.
+  - This includes tiddlywiki in the `TiddlyWiki5` folder and Bob in the `Plugins/OokTech/Bob` folder.
+- Need to make an index wiki and correctly list the path to it.
+  - The wiki needs to include the Bob plugin.
+- Need to make sure that the .crt and private key files for the ssl part exist and the paths are listed correctly
+- need to make sure that the key used to sign the tokens exists
+  - Also the path to the key file.
+By default it is in `./.ssh/id_rsa` (relative to `~`)
+- Need to setup accounts for people.
+  - The command to add a person is `node addperson.js Name Password Level`
+  - Guest gets set up with `node addperson.js Guest Guest Guest`

 ## What it does

 There is an http server that can serve pages.
 It accepts POSTs to